kataras/build-a-better-web-together/tls.md

 //
 // It panics on error if you need a func to return an error use the ListenTLSWithErr
 // ex: iris.ListenTLS(":8080","yourfile.cert","yourfile.key")
-func ListenTLS(addr string, certFile, keyFile string)
+ListenTLS(addr string, certFile, keyFile string)

 // ListenTLSWithErr Starts a https server with certificates,
 // if you use this method the requests of the form of 'http://' will fail